 Unreal photogenic scenery surrounds this wonderful area.
 The lodging here may take the prize of the best value in South East Asia.
 If you’re into outdoor activities there is great rock climbing, hiking, and kayaking.
 These awesome sport options only add to the overall positive vibe.
 Plus there are some nice beaches available to chill on.

 On the other hand, there are downsides to this place.
 The food is so-so, the ocean can be a little dirty and the weather is on the rougher side.
 Nightlife is not that great but if you’re there to do adventure sports and then chill out at night it will be a great fit.

 It’s easy to get to Cat Ba with the frequent bus/ferry combination services running daily from Hanoi.

 This region is ridiculously cheap for an already inexpensive country.
 Both restaurants and lodging will not set you back much – so head north if you’re running low on cash.
 Pai, Mae Hong Son, and Soppong offer fabulous scenery; bring your camera!

 To explore places like Soppong, use Chiang Mai or Chiang Rai as a jumping off point.
-Of the two, Chiang Mai may be a better option, considering it’s status as a regional transit hub (complete with international airport).
+Of the two, Chiang Mai may be a better option, considering its status as a regional transit hub (complete with an international airport).

 Know of some other chill destinations in South Asia or have some additional info on the ones mentioned here?
 Feel free to add some comments below!